-The Deerfield Warrant (as defined below) includes an exercise price protection provision, pursuant to which the exercise price of the Deerfield Warrant will be adjusted downward on a broad-based weighted-average basis if we issue or sell any shares of common stock, convertible securities, warrants or options at a sale or exercise price per share less than the greater of (i) \$46.25 per share, which represents the Deerfield Warrant's exercise price, or (ii) the closing sale price of our common stock on the last trading date immediately prior to such issuance or, in the case of a firm commitment underwritten offering, on the date of execution of the underwriting agreement between us and the underwriters for such offering.
-Additionally, if we effect an "at the market offering", as defined in Rule 415 of the Securities Act, of our common stock, the exercise price of the Deerfield Warrant will be adjusted downward pursuant to this anti-dilution adjustment only if such sales are made at a price less than \$46.25 per share, provided that this anti-dilution adjustment will not apply to certain specified sales.
-For example, in January 2021, we entered into the Inducement Letters with certain holders of the Existing Warrants, pursuant to which such holders exercised for cash their Existing Warrants to purchase 6,620,358 shares of our common stock in exchange for the Inducement Warrants on substantially the same terms as the Existing Warrants, except as set forth in the following sentence, to purchase up to 7,944,430 shares of our common stock, which was equal to 120% of the number of shares of our common stock issued upon exercise of the Existing Warrants.
-The purchase price of the Inducement Warrants had an exercise price of \$6.36 per share.
-The completion of this transaction resulted in the exercise price of the Deerfield Warrant being adjusted downward to \$46.25 per share from its pretransaction exercise price of \$93.60 per share.
+The Deerfield Warrant includes an exercise price protection provision, pursuant to which the exercise price of the Deerfield Warrant will be adjusted downward on a broad-based weighted-average basis if we issue or sell any shares of common stock, convertible securities, warrants or options at a sale or exercise price per share less than the greater of (i) \$38.34 per share, which represents the Deerfield Warrant's exercise price, or (ii) the closing sale price of our common stock on the last trading date immediately prior to such issuance or, in the case of a firm commitment underwritten offering, on the date of execution of the underwriting agreement between us and the underwriters for such offering.
+Additionally, if we effect an "at the market offering", as defined in Rule 415 of the Securities Act, of our common stock, the exercise price of the Deerfield Warrant will be adjusted downward pursuant to this anti-dilution adjustment only if such sales are made at a price less than \$38.34 per share, provided that this anti-dilution adjustment will not apply to certain specified sales.
+For example, in June 2021, we entered into the June 2021 Inducement Letters with certain holders of the January 2021 Inducement Warrants, pursuant to which such holders exercised for cash their January 2021 Inducement Warrants to purchase 6,117,509 shares of our common stock in exchange for the June 2021 Inducement Warrants on substantially the same terms as the January 2021 Inducement Warrants, except as set forth in the following sentence, to purchase up to 1,529,379 shares of our common stock, which was equal to 25% of the number of shares of our common stock issued upon exercise of the January 2021 Inducement Warrants.
+The purchase price of the June 2021 Inducement Warrants was \$0.125 per share underlying each June 2021 Inducement Warrant, and the June 2021 Inducement Warrants have an exercise price of \$16.50 per share.
+The completion of this transaction resulted in the exercise price of the Deerfield Warrant being adjusted downw